JoonasPel/steamplayers/README.md

 Frontend is hosted in Amplify.
 When a code change is pushed into GitHub main branch, Amplify builds and deploys the updated code.

+### Testing:

+CodeBuild is triggered once an hour.
+It pulls Cypress Docker Image from ECR, installs needed dependencies and runs simple e2e tests straight to domain.
+If tests don't pass, screenshots taken by Cypress are saved to S3 and SNS topic is triggered to send email.

 ### Costs and scalability:

 As shown in the architecture there is a clear split between the backend, where the cost of the